-Number on issue Number of holders Options issued under the QRxPharma Limited Employee Share Option Plan to take up ordinary shares Number of unissued ordinary shares under the options.
-670,000 4
+Unquoted equity securities Number on issue Number of holders Options issued under the QRxPharma Limited Employee Share Option Plan to take up ordinary shares Number of unissued ordinary shares under the options.
+With the exception of Chris I Campbell, no person holds 20% or more of these 670,000 4

-\\ With the exception of Chris J Campbell, no person holds 20% or more of these securities.
+With the exception of Chris J Campbell, no person holds 20% or more of these securities.